facebookresearch/fine_grained_hateful_memes/README.md

 ## Shared Task Description
-Given a multimodal meme as input, detect if the meme is hate speech.
-In addition, if hate speech then identify the protected class as well as the attack type.
-Here is a brief description of each of the sub-tasks:
+We present two detection tasks on the newly annotated hateful memes dataset:
-* *Task A*: Hate speech detection is a binary classification task, with labels not_hateful and hateful
+Task A (multi-label): For each meme, detect the protected category.
+Protected categories are: race, disability, religion, nationality, sex.
+If the meme is not_hateful the protected category is: pc_empty.
-* *Task B*: Protected categories is a multi-label classification task, with labels in the set -'race', 'disability', 'religion', 'nationality', 'sex'.
-In the case the meme is not hateful, the protected category is ‘pc_empty’.
+Task B (multi-label): For each meme, detect the attack type.
+Attack types are: contempt, mocking, inferiority, slurs, exclusion, dehumanizing, inciting_violence.
+If the meme is not_hateful the protected category is: attack_empty.

-* *Task C*: Attack types (a is a multi-label classification task, with labels in the set - 'contempt', 'mocking', 'inferiority', 'slurs', 'exclusion', 'dehumanizing', 'inciting_violence'.
-In the case the meme is not hateful, the protected category is ‘attack_empty’.
+Tasks A and B are multi-label because memes can contain attacks against multiple protected categories and can involve multiple attack types.

 ### Input Data Format
 The fine-grained hateful memes task consists of predicting 3 classes - hate detection (hateful or not), protected classes, and attacks.